Procter & Gamble just bought this venture-backed deodorant startup for $100 million cash

 Native’s deodorants come in scents like pumpkin spice latte or honeycrisp apple and cinnamon.
 They are more expensive than your average deodorant at $12 per stick.

-The Native deal is reminiscent of Dollar Shave Club, another venture-backed grooming products company which sold to Unilever last year.
+The Native deal is reminiscent of Dollar Shave Club, another venture-backed grooming products company that sold to Unilever last year.

 Venture capitalists are increasingly making bets on direct-to-consumer products, which are brands with an online distribution platform.
 Allbirds shoes, Glossier makeup and Outdoor Voices activewear are all examples of this.